Presented live on Tuesday, Jan 23, 2018

 Okay.
 So, cool.
 So, we’re going to dive in and talk about research.
 I’m going to share my screen.
 I just want to see what’s being chatted out here.
 So all these people from Seattle, [Lana’s 00:02:41] in Calgary.
 So are Sarah and I. We’re both in Calgary too.
 Austin, Romania, New Port Beach, Hamlin, Brisbane, Osoyoos, cool.
 Barcelona, Houston, Toronto.
 Wow.
 I don’t know how to say Peoria.
 Croatia, Brazil, New York, this is amazing.
 I love it when people do this.
 I just love it.
 I love it.
 It’s so cool.
 There’re so many different people here from so many places.
 Small town [inaudible 00:03:04] of Calgary, cool.
 Awesome guys.
 Okay, well I won’t just spend the whole time reading those, although I want to.
 We’re going to dive in.
 Okay.

 So, researching a blog post.
 It’s time for you to … I just saw a note about the flames and I’m not going to comment on it.
 Okay.
 It is time for you to research a blog post.
 You want to make it a really good blog post.
 Let’s say you want to build authority on the subject or you just really want to tackle a subject in a way that might not have been before.
 What do you do?
 Okay.
-So, we’re going to show you because this is why we built Airstory, like, for this exact purpose.
+So, we’re going to show you because this is why we built Airstory, like, for this exact purpose (Airstory is no longer available for public use).
 It does other things but this is like the core of why we created Airstory at all.
 So I’m going to show you what … So you should be able to see my screen now.
 So I’m just going to send that back over there, cool.
 Yeah, so … Oh, I’m supposed to be muting all of my notifications and it is not.
 So just don’t worry about those.

 Okay, so this is Airstory writing space.
 It’s a normal writing space just like anywhere else.
 Like if you’re using Google Talks or Word or whatever, you can collaborate and write an extract, cool.
 What’s really awesome, what we’re tackling today it’s, Airstory is all about taking research and using it in your writing.
 So, if you are going to do research for a post that you’re writing, or an email, or whatever that thing is that you’re writing, the first thing I want you to do, if you’re using Airstory, and it’s free, so like, why not, is install the Airstory Researcher for Chrome.
 That’s this little beauty up here.
 And I’m going to show you how we go through and do research with this and why this is the way we do research.